onap/vnfrqts-requirements/docs/Chapter7.rst

   generic templates.

-The Ansible Server will determine if a playbook invoked to execute a xNF action finished successfully or not using the “PLAY_RECAP” summary in Ansible log.
-The playbook will be considered to successfully finish only if the “PLAY RECAP” section at the end of playbook execution output has no unreachable hosts and no failed tasks.
+The Ansible Server will determine if a playbook invoked to execute a xNF action finished successfully or not using the â€œPLAY_RECAPâ€� summary in Ansible log.
+The playbook will be considered to successfully finish only if the â€œPLAY RECAPâ€� section at the end of playbook execution output has no unreachable hosts and no failed tasks.
 Otherwise, the playbook will be considered to have failed.

-* R-43253 The xNF **MUST** use playbooks designed to allow Ansible Server to infer failure or success based on the “PLAY_RECAP” capability.
+* R-43253 The xNF **MUST** use playbooks designed to allow Ansible Server to infer failure or success based on the â€œPLAY_RECAPâ€� capability.
   NOTE: There are cases where playbooks need to interpret results of a task and then determine success or failure and return result accordingly (failure for failed tasks).